 LDV has yet to release fuel economy figures for the Deliver 9.
 We’ll update this once this information becomes available.

-All Deliver 9 vans measure 2466mm wide including the mirrors.
+All Deliver 9 models measure 2466mm wide including the mirrors.

-Payload is 1500kg for the MWB, 1670kg for the LWB mid roof manual, 1640kg for the LWB mid roof auto and LWB high roof manual and 1620kg for the LWB high roof auto.
+Payload in bus and van models is 1500kg for the MWB, 1670kg for the LWB mid roof manual, 1640kg for the LWB mid roof auto and LWB high roof manual and 1620kg for the LWB high roof auto.

-The Deliver 9 has a turning circle of 13m in the MWB and 14.2m in the LWB.
+The Deliver 9 has a turning circle of 13m in the MWB bus and van and 14.2m in the LWB van, bus and cab-chassis.

-You can find additional information on Load Carrying, Comfort and Audio/Comms via the LDV Deliver 9 website.
+You can find additional information via the LDV Deliver 9 website.
 Additionally you can view the various differences in dimensions between the different variants on the official Deliver 9 brochure.
 If you want to see one of these in person, head down to your local LDV dealer to check one out.

-All 2021 LDV Deliver 9 models come standard with autonomous emergency braking, lane-departure warning and, front-side and front curtain airbags.
-Blind-spot monitoring is optional.
+All 2021 LDV Deliver 9 models come standard with autonomous emergency braking, lane-departure warning and front, front-side and front curtain airbags.

 The Deliver 9 has yet to be tested by ANCAP.